valentinoli/epfl-interactive-coursebook/milestone1.md

 The purpose of this milestone is to set up goals for our final project and assess the feasibility of our ideas.
 We begin by introducing the dataset we will be working with, the data source, format and features.
 Next, we frame the general topic of our visualization and discuss the motivation behind the project and its significance to the target audience.
 We discuss the data pre-processing steps required and display some basic statistics.
 Finally, we discuss related work, originality and sources of inspiration.

 ### Dataset
 We have at our disposal the set of all EPFL programs, courses and course registrations.
 We harvested course data from EPFL [studyplans](https://edu.epfl.ch/studyplan/en) and [coursebooks](https://edu.epfl.ch/coursebook/en/data-visualization-COM-480), and course registrations were gathered from the [IS-Academia Reporting portal](https://isa.epfl.ch/imoniteur_ISAP/!gedreports.htm).
+Hence, we can assume that the data collected are of good quality since they have been scraped from the official EPFL website.
 You are free to [contact us](README.md#project-of-data-visualization-com-480) about any questions and enquiries about the data and the methods used in gathering it.

 After some pre-processing steps, the raw data has been thoughtfully transformed into _three_ `.json` files.